Short Stroke Information

 There are pros and cons to having a short stroke done.
 Here are my opinions.
 It costs a bit of money.
 A short stroke makes the action cycle faster with less rearward motion of the hammer.
 It takes about 1/2 inch out of the travel.
 This could decrease your overall stage times.
 It takes some time to get used to as the hammer pull is a lot shorter.
 The action will be extremely smooth and more reliable, (with the Ultimate Short Stroke).
 The short stroke takes all the slop out of the stock Vaquero design so the tolerances are now very tight.

 Do you need your revolvers short stroked?
 You have to make that call.
 Most shooters that are highly competitive have it done.
 Most competitive shooters find it less fatiguing and it can reduce overall times when you get the hang of it.
-It’s also fun to show off your guns with it.
+Mounted Shooters find short strokes very helpful.
 I would shoot someone’s guns with my short strokes before you take the plunge.
 One of the best reasons to have a short stroke done is if you have low profile hammers in your guns.
 When shooting a stock gun with a low profile hammer (Super Blackhawk® hammer) you will notice the hammer now hits your strong hand in the web.
 The short stroke will keep the hammer from doing this as the travel is shorter.
-On the other side of that, many one handed shooters like for their thumb to come lower to the grip frame, so short strokes are not helpful.
-The revolver functions similar to a colt now.
-Load and unload in the half cock.
-It is unsafe to load six rounds as the transfer bar is gone.
-Loading six will put the firing right on a primer.
+On the other side of that, many one handed shooters like for their thumb to come lower to the grip frame, so short strokes are not as helpful.
+The revolver functions similar to a Colt now.
+Load and unload in the half cock only.
+It is unsafe to load six rounds in the cylinder.
+Loading six bullets will put the firing pin right on a primer.

 Facts you should know about “Short Stroke” conversions.